 7. Backgrounds in portrait photos

-We’re always aiming to separate our subject from the background in portrait photography.
+You should always aim to separate your subject from the background in portrait photography.
 This helps them to stand out and not get lost in background clutter.
+Speaking of which, pay attention to the background in photos as it takes up a large part of a photo.

 Portrait photoshoot tips

-- and have them wear colors that work for the location
+- And have them wear colors that work for the location, for example clothing for an urban photoshoot will be different from a beach shoot

 It’s not so easy if it’s not a planned shoot, but the same “rules” apply.
 They are: